Phil Spector innocent?

 Check out the weird disclaimer:

 (This film is) not based on a true story.
 It is a drama inspired by actual persons in a trial, but it is neither an attempt to depict the actual persons, nor to comment upon the trial or its outcome.”

 Was Phil Spector innocent?
 After watching the film, Ricardo Enriquez, a juror in the actual trial told me:

 “Total fantasy and not a bit of resemblance to the events connected to the trial that I participated.”

 In fairness, Mr. Mamet never claimed to be telling the truth.
-When the mainstream media mostly ignored the retrial, as the evidence against Spector was overwhelming and his guilt obvious, the blog Trials and Tribulations edited by Sprocket (twitter: @SprocketTrials) followed the case minute by minute, She was harassed and bullied by Spector’s wife.
+When the mainstream media mostly ignored the retrial, as the evidence against Spector was overwhelming and his guilt obvious, the blog Trials and Tribulations edited by Sprocket (twitter: @SprocketTrials) followed the case minute by minute.
+She was harassed and bullied by Spector’s wife.
+Was Phil Spector innocent?
 Search the blog for specific topics that interest you about the REAL facts of the case.

-Did Blood Splatter Patterns Prove Spector Was Innocent?
+Did Blood Splatter Patterns Prove Phil Spector Innocent?